sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/executing-workflows.rst

 Executing Workflows
 ===================

-Fire Workflows can be executed in the following ways:
+The ways in which the Fire Workflows can be executed are:

- * **Interactively within the User Interface**
+ * **Interactively within the User Interface**.
- * **Submitting the workflows using Spark-Submit through the command line**
+ * **Submitting the workflows using Spark-Submit through the command line**.
- * **Scheduling for execution with your Scheduler of Choice**
+ * **Scheduling for execution with your Scheduler of Choice**.

 Interactively within the User Interface
 ------------------------------------------

-Workflows can be executed from the browser by going into the Execute Page of the Workflow.
+Workflows can be executed from the browser by going into the Execute Page of the workflow.

 .. figure:: ../../../_assets/user-guide/workflow/4.PNG